-

 Moderator: Julia Cherashore, Senior Fellow - Data Foundation / Adjunct Professor - Fordham University

-Mahesh Addanki, Cyber Security Engineer - BlackRock
+Mahesh Addanki, Cyber Security Engineer - Saragossa

 Aaron Katz, Chief Information Security Officer-THE TCW GROUP